-- STEP 1.
+- step 1.
 Secure a shotgun stick to the pull-ring at the top of the TransFuser Mounting.
-Be sure not to ratchet the shotgun stick all the way up when securing the pull-ring as it may hinder the movement of the TransFuser Mounting.
-See Figure 17 on page 18.
-With an outward pull, rotate the TransFuser Mounting end for end to return the fuse to the medium-voltage compartment in one motion.
+Be sure not to ratchet the shotgun stick all the way up when securing the pull-ring because it may hinder the movement of the TransFuser Mounting.
+See Figure 18 on page 17.
+With an outward pull, rotate the TransFuser Mounting end for end to return the fuse to the component compartment.
 Make sure the mounting latches in this position before removing the shotgun stick.
 Then, disengage the shotgun stick from the pull-ring.
 Using the shotgun stick, push against the bottom of the mounting to verify it has securely latched. - STEP 2.
-Using the shotgun stick, lower the mechanical interlock to lock the TransFuser Mounting.
-See Figure 15 on page 17. - STEP 3.
+Using the shotgun stick, lower the mechanical interlock to lock the TransFuser Mounting. - STEP 3.
 If a protective cap was placed on the bushing interface, remove it with the shotgun stick. - STEP 4.
 Using the shotgun stick, move the elbow from the portable feedthru or standoff insulator to the bushing in accordance with the elbow manufacturer's instructions.
 Remove the portable feedthru or standoff insulator from the parking stand. - STEP 5.
 Close and latch the enclosure doors.
-Pull outward on the Penta-Latch Mechanism cover to verify the door has latched securely and then padlock the door.
+Pull outward on the Penta-Latch Mechanism cover to verify the door has latched securely and padlock the door.